 Contact police as soon as possible after a sexual attack.
 Describe to them exactly what happened and be sure to include all details, as they will later be used as evidence.

-Visit your physician for an examination following a sexual assault incident, even if you do not believe you were injured.
+Visit your physician for an examination following a sexual assault incident, even if you do not believe you were physically injured.
 It is important to seek medical help right away to begin coping with the physical and mental effects of sexual abuse.
-Depending on the circumstances, your doctor may recommend that you visit an emergency room as most physicians do not carry the appropriate evidence kits needed in cases of sexual assault.
+Your doctor may recommend taking a rape kit test.

 If you were sexually assaulted, you have the option of taking the matter to civil court.
 Depending on the circumstances of your incident, you can expect to hold the perpetrator liable for numerous crimes.
-The lawyers at Jessica Pride can help you determine if your case meets the criteria for:
+Our trained, experienced, and compassionate team at The Pride Law Firm can help you determine if your case meets the criteria for:

 If you were assaulted, you were not physically harmed, but rather were threatened by an attempt of harm, or feared you would come to harm.
 Sexual assault may involve verbal sexual harassment or an attempt at sexual molestation.

 Sexual battery involves actual unwanted touching in a sexual manner.
-This may involve inappropriate touching, rape or coercion of sexual acts to someone against their will or to someone not capable of consent.
+This may involve inappropriate touching, rape, or coercion of sexual acts to someone against their will or to a person incapable of consenting.